officialrajdeepsingh/awesome-nextjs/README.md

 ## Chrome extension
-1. [Gimli](https://gimli.app/) : Gimli chrome extension is a smart visual tools for front-end developers for tailwind CSS.
+1. [Gimli](https://gimli.app/) : Gimli chrome extension is a smart visual tools for front-end developers to built with tailwind CSS.